 Not maximizing the match: If you work for a company that offers a 401(k) program, you need to participate in it.
 These programs provide a relatively pain-free way to build your retirement savings over time.
-Don't make the mistake many young workers make, though: Maximize your employer's match.
-If you do not, you will miss those extra dollars when retirement arrives.
+Don't make a mistake many young workers make, though: Maximize your employer's match.
+You will miss those extra dollars when retirement arrives if you do not.

 Borrowing money from your retirement accounts: Borrowing money from your retirement accounts is a terrible financial decision.
-You will pay sometimes severe tax penalties to withdraw funds early from these accounts.
+You will sometimes pay severe tax penalties to withdraw funds early from these accounts.
 Even worse, though, is the toll early withdrawals take on your future savings.
 If you remove money from your retirement accounts, these dollars do not get a chance to grow at a compounded rate.
-You will end up with far less money at retirement age.
+As a result, you will end up with far less money at retirement age.

 Putting college before retirement: It is natural that many parents want to help their children pay for their college educations.
 However, remember this: Your children can take advantage of student loans and grants to get through college.
 They then have their entire lives to pay back their college debt.
 If you spend your retirement dollars to help fund your children's education, though, you will face severe financial consequences once you stop working.

 Not diversifying: The best way to save money for retirement is by creating a diversified portfolio of stocks, bonds, and other savings vehicles.
 This way, if one savings vehicle suffers -- the stock market crashes, for instance -- your other investments will remain strong.
-Too many investors put all their dollars into one type of investment either incurring too much risk or not enough.
+But, unfortunately, too many investors put all their dollars into one type of investment, either incurring too much risk or not enough.

 Underestimating medical expenses: Too many people think they will remain healthy throughout their retirement years.
-That often doesn't happen, and not planning for medical expenses can prove a costly mistake.
-The Employee Benefits Research Institute estimated the vast majority of retirees should expect to pay from $231,000 to $287,000 in medical expenses during their retirement years.
+Unfortunately, that often doesn't happen, and not planning for medical expenses can prove a costly mistake.
+The Employee Benefits Research Institute estimated that most retirees should expect to pay from $231,000 to $287,000 in medical costs during their retirement years.

 Retiring too early: Full Social Security benefits kick in at age 66.The longer you put off retiring, though, the higher your annual benefits will be.
 If you can keep working, it makes financial sense to push off retirement as long as possible.

 Withdrawing too much too early: Once you retire, don't make the mistake of withdrawing too many dollars from your retirement savings too early.
-Financial planners advise that retirees follow the 4 percent rule: Only withdraw 4 percent of your retirement savings each year.
+Instead, financial planners advise that retirees follow the 4 percent rule: Only withdraw 4 percent of your retirement savings each year.

 © Fintactix, LLC 2021